Couple Pays Mortgage On Home They Can’t Move Into As Tenant Stays Under Eviction Moratorium

 “My credit cards are maxed out.
 I don’t even know how to pay for my mortgage bill next month, and at the same time the city demands property taxes,” Shalyapin said.

 Starting July 1, tenants in L.A.
-County will be able to apply for two one-time $1,000 payments that will go directly to their landlords, however, the landlords can’t apply for this themselves.
+County will be able to apply for two one-time $1,000 payments that will go directly to their landlords, but the landlords can’t apply for this themselves.

+Another reason for land and wealth redistribution.
+If all are equal all are fair.